Dazu-io/dazu/admin/README.md

+**This module was created to serve an admin panel to David but he was frozen, because main module needs improving first.**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>